EliRavitz/Book-search/README.md

 Please note that this is a basic overview of the project features.
 Refer to the source code and relevant documentation for detailed implementation and customization.

+## Usage

+The application provides the following features:

+1. Listing Objects: The application displays a table that lists books and authors.
+The lists are dynamically updated based on changes made to either the books or authors.

+2. Creating Objects: Users can use the provided form to create new books and authors.
+Simply fill in the required information and submit the form.

+3. Deleting Objects: Each object in the table has a delete button that allows users to remove the author or the book.

+4. Updating Objects: Users can edit the details of a book or author using the provided form.
+Simply select the object from the table and modify the desired fields.

+5. Filtering by Book Name: Users can search for authors of a specific book by filtering the list using the book name.
+Enter the book name in the search field, and the table will update to show only the authors associated with that book.

+6. Filtering by Author Name: Users can search for books written by a specific author by filtering the list using the author name.
+Enter the author name in the search field, and the table will update to show only the books written by that author.

+Additional Features:

+- Quantity Tracking: The application tracks the number of books written by each author.
+The quantity is automatically updated whenever a book is added, deleted, or modified.

+- Error Handling: The application handles errors that may occur during API requests or server interactions.
+Error messages are displayed to the user using Toastr notifications.

+- Autocomplete Search: The search functionality includes autocomplete suggestions based on the available book and author names.
+This provides a convenient way for users to find the desired objects.

+Please note that this is a basic overview of the project features.
+Refer to the source code and relevant documentation for detailed implementation and customization.